alexng353/alexng353/README.md

 # alexng353

-👋 hi, I’m Alex, I'm a 16 year old developer based in Vancouver, Canada.
+👋 hi, I’m Alex, I'm a 16 year old developer based in Canada.
 * I write a lot of react/ts, node/ts and python
 * Learning rust to write high performance programs
 * Can write GoLang but prefer not to